-We have been to north, south, east and west and where they like kids is pretty easy to categorise, the further south you go the more they like them.
-So Sri Lanka gets a big thumbs up, as do Jordan and Ecuador.
-In fact just about anywhere is South Asia, the Middle East or South America we have been has been kids friendly.
-Of course kid friendly doesn’t mean kid facilities, it means they don’t look at kids like beings from an alien planet, get upset when the kids make a noise or a mess.
+We have been to North, South, East and West and where they like kids is pretty easy to categorise, the further south you go the more they like them.
+So, Sri Lanka gets a big thumbs up, as do Jordan and Ecuador.
+In fact just about anywhere in South Asia, the Middle East or South America we have been has been kid-friendly.
+Of course kid friendly doesn’t mean kid facilities, it means they don’t look at kids like beings from an alien planet or get upset when the kids make a noise or a mess.
 What people in places like this tend to do is smile indulgently and clean up any incidental mess.
 Italy by the way has no kids, so it’s not so much that they don’t like them, it’s just that they’re not sure what they are.

 Easiest place to get ad hoc babysitting

 A general rule of thumb, the poorer the country the easier it is to get babysitting.
 A harsh but true economic reality that means in places like Nepal and Sri Lanka we were able to find babysitters who would sit with the kids for an hour or two while we ducked out for a while.
 In our experience it’s OK to ask and people are happy to do it.
 You’ll struggle to get a criminal records check and two references but you know what the middle-aged working class women who normally step up to the plate for this kind of thing are a nice bunch.
 We found people by asking the ladies who clean the rooms in the hotels or at reception, or if we rented houses the women who came to clean.
 We never left the kids for more than an hour or two and always took the babysitter’s cel phone number (even in really poor places people have phones)…